Local coefficients and Gelfand-Graev representations for non-split covers on SL(2): Local Coefficients and Gelfand-Graev Representations

 We can draw the conclusion from \eqref{Side} combined with \eqref{DualSide}. \end{proof}

 This result should be compared with the work of Shahidi \cite[Lemma 4.4]{Sha78}.
-In addition, the local coefficient coincides with the corresponding Hecke-Tate local $\gamma$-factor \cite{Tat77}, which can be viewed as Bump and Friedberg exterior square local factors for ${\rm GL}_1(F) \cong F^{\times}$ (cf. \cite[Proof of Theorem 5.4]{Mat15}).
+In addition, the local coefficient coincides with the corresponding Hecke--Tate local $\gamma$-factor \cite{Tat77}, which can be viewed as Bump and Friedberg exterior square local factors for ${\rm GL}_1(F) \cong F^{\times}$ (cf. \cite[Proof of Theorem 5.4]{Mat15}).
 Indeed, Theorem \ref{LocalCoefficient} confirms Conjecture 4 in \cite{BF89}.

-Let $P(X) \in \mathbb{C}[X]$ be the unique polynomial satisfying $P(0)=1$ such that $P(q_F^{-s})$ is the numerator of $C_{\psi}(s,\chi)$.
+Let $P(X) \in \mathbb{C}[X]$ be the unique polynomial satisfying $P(0)=1$ such that $P(q^{-s})$ is the numerator of $C_{\psi}(s,\chi)$.
 Whenever $\chi$ is unitary, the local $L$-factor is defined by

 The local $\varepsilon$-factor is defined to satisfy the relation:

 \begin{corollary}[Local Factors] Let $\widetilde{\eta}$ be a non-trivial ramified quadratic character of $F^{\times}$.
 Then we have

 \end{corollary}